 Objectives and results

-Teamwork and joint planning activities will be essential to ensure the achievement of the GWB project goals:
+Teamwork and joint planning activities were essential to ensure the achievement of the GWB project goals:

 - to reduce the training gap within tourism VET schools about accessible tourism issues, by embedding accessible tourism topics in their curricula;